Australian journalist held in China writes 'love letter' home

 "I haven't seen a tree in three years.
 I relive every bushwalk, river, lake, beach with swims and picnics and psychedelic sunsets.
 I secretly mouth the names of places I've visited and driven through."

-Cheng has yet to receive a verdict after facing trial more than a year ago in a closed court in Beijing, where she was accused of providing unspecified state secrets to another country.
+Cheng has yet to receive a verdict after facing trial more than a year ago in a closed court in Beijing.
+The precise details of her alleged crimes have not been made public.

 The Australian government has repeatedly raised concerns about her detention, which came as China widened blocks on Australian exports amid a diplomatic dispute that is gradually easing.